The

 DESCRIPTION OF THE OCEAN.

-Argument:--Relation of the cessation of arms, and description of
+Argument:--Relation of the cessation of arms, and

 majestic ocean.